 To improve access to healthy, affordable foods, local elected officials commit to implementing healthy and sustainable food service guidelines that are aligned with the Dietary Guidelines for Americans in all municipally- or county owned or operated venues that offer or sell food/beverages.

 To increase physical activity, local elected officials commit to mapping local playspaces, completing a needs assessment, developing an action plan and launching a minimum of three proven policies, programs or initiatives aimed at increasing access to play.

 These five goals are designed to promote sustainable strategies that will directly impact the health of local residents.
 Through its Institute for Youth, Education and Families, NLC and its partners will provide local elected officials with tools and technical assistance that makes it easier to accomplish LMCTC goals.

-Gold, silver, and bronze medals, with associated benchmarks, have been established for the LMCTC goals.
-Over the next year, LMCTC sites have the opportunity to earn five gold medals.
-When an LMCTC site indicates reaching a benchmark through the tracking survey, thereby earning a medal, their site will be recognized by NLC on the See Progress portion of this website.
+Gold, silver and bronze medals, with associated benchmarks, have been established for the LMCTC goals.
+LMCTC sites have the opportunity to earn five gold medals.
+When an LMCTC site indicates reaching a benchmark through the medal status survey, thereby earning a medal, their site will be recognized by NLC on the See Progress portion of this website.
 Click here to view LMCTC sites that have achieved medals.